pauldavidarevalo/4156-TeamProject-2025/README.md

 ## Endpoints
 This summarizes the endpoints from LogController, AnalyticsController, and SecurityController classes, covering the inputs, outputs, and overall functionality for their methods.
 Any request that does not follow the correct endpoint structure will cause an HTTP 400 Bad Request response.
-If the service is not running (the commands "mvn compile" and "mvn spring-boot:run" are not used), there will be generic error message saying "This site can't be reached 127.0.0.1 refused to connect." on the page.
+If the service is not running (the commands `mvn package` and `mvn spring-boot:run` are not used), there will be generic error message saying "This site can't be reached 127.0.0.1 refused to connect." on the page.
 As a side note, there is an option to check the "Pretty-print" box so that the JSON response looks well-formatted.

 For all requests, ensure the x-api-key is included in the header.
 In Postman (recommended): Go to the Headers tab, add a new header, Key="x-api-key", Value=<copy your real API if deployed, or your local>